weisbeck/403Section/README.md

 """

 Defining a canonicalizer
-- The canonicalizer module I used can be found here: https://github.com/scrapy/scrapy/blob/master/scrapy/utils/url.py
+- The canonicalizer function I used can be found here: https://github.com/scrapy/scrapy/blob/master/scrapy/utils/url.py

 Defining a comparator operator for URLs (<, >, ==)
 - Comparisons performed on URLs will match the results of string comparisons.